torrejonv/teranode/docs/architecture/architecture.md

 The server being externally accessible implies that it is designed to communicate with other nodes and external clients across the network, to share blockchain data or synchronize states.

 For clarity, the assets are served in a read-only mode.
-The various micro-services write directly to the data stores, but the blob server fronts them as a read-only interface.
+The various micro-services write directly to the data stores, but the asset service fronts them as a read-only interface.

 ---